How to make player choices interesting

 I’ve set myself a goal to make every choice viable and interesting to pick.
 Especially as it’s a story-based game.
 There’s no “strategy” or “challenge” here.
 You’re just experiencing a certain story and shaping it to your liking.
 One person’s story should be different than the other’s — but not better or worse.

 It doesn’t mean we don’t have any “bad” options, or ones that may not be the right course of action for the presented circumstances.
 But we attempt to make them viable by allowing them to create interesting situations or give new insights into some character’s personality.
 We don’t want the player to ever feel like they just picked the wrong option and should load the game.
 Whatever they do, it should still make for a good story.

-A simple example of this approach is right at the start of the game, when the Stepmother tasks Cinders with some business in town.
-On her way, Cinders may visit several places, meet some characters and progress few story arcs.
+A simple example of this approach is right at the start of the game, when the Stepmother tasks Cinders with retrieving something from the local merchant.
+On her way, Cinders may visit several places, meet some characters and progress a few story arcs.
 Or she may just skip right to her destination and get back.